 Instant and fresh yeast are added straight to the dough.

 6. Use an active sourdough starter

 Sourdough starters need to contain enough active yeast to be able to mature and raise the bread.
 The starter should rise to at least double if not triple in 6 hours.
 It should also smell fragrant!

-If this is not the case, keep feeding for a couple of days or view the sourdough starter is not rising post for more info.
+If this is not the case, keep feeding for a few more days.
+View the sourdough starter is not rising post for more info.

 7. Prevent over kneading the dough

-Just as under kneading bread dough has its issues, so does over kneading.
+Just as under kneading bread dough has its issues, as does over kneading.
 By hand, it is pretty much impossible to over-knead bread dough, but when using a mixer it can happen easily.

 Over kneading the dough will cause the gluten to tear and lose the desired strength in the bread crumb.
 This is bad news if we are trying to avoid dense bread as over kneaded bread does not retain gas well.
 Crust quality will diminish if the dough is kneaded too much.

 To avoid over mixing use a timer to remind you to check your dough and learn how to tell when the dough is ready.